 J.D./M.A.A.S. degree candidates must satisfactorily complete course requirements for both the J.D. and M.A.A.S. degrees.
 In addition to the J.D. and M.A.A.S. degrees, a Joint Program Certificate will be awarded upon satisfactory completion of the program.
 Students undertake a four-year course of study comprising a minimum of 109 academic credits (79 credits of Law Center courses and 30 credits of M.A.A.S. work, with 6 credits of J.D. coursework counted toward the M.A.A.S. degree and 6 credits of M.A.A.S. course work counted toward the J.D.).
-Candidates for this joint degree must meet the graduation requirements of both programs, including the Law Center Residency Requirement (see the Juris Doctor Program chapter of the Bulletin) and satisfy the academic standards of the two programs: maintain a minimum cumulative grade point average of 3.00/4.00 in their M.A.A.S. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Bulletin), demonstrate advanced language ability through successful completion of the M.A.A.S.
+Candidates for this joint degree must meet the graduation requirements of both programs, including the Law Center Residency Requirement (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies) and satisfy the academic standards of the two programs: maintain a minimum cumulative grade point average of 3.00/4.00 in their M.A.A.S. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies), demonstrate advanced language ability through successful completion of the M.A.A.S.
 Arabic language oral and written proficiency examinations, and successfully complete the oral comprehensive examination of the M.A.A.S.
 Program (or the thesis option).

 Students may pursue the joint program toward the M.A. in Arab Studies/Juris Doctor from a number of different M.A.A.S. concentrations:

 • M.A.A.S. concentration in Women/Gender (with law focus on Family Law or International/ Comparative Law – Human Rights);